DIAGNijmegen/website-content/content/pages/news/defense-alessa-hering.md

 description: Alessa Hering obtained her PhD thesis on deep learning for image registration.
 groups: diag, pathology

 On Monday October 10th at 12.30h, [member/alessa-hering] has defended her PhD thesis on Deep Learning-Based Image Registration And Tumor Follow-Up Analysis.
-She obtained the degree of doctor and we organzied a two day symposium on the future of medical imaging AI.
+She obtained the degree of doctor and we organized a two day symposium on the future of medical imaging AI.

 Her [thesis](https://www.diagnijmegen.nl/publications/heri22/) is focused on the development of deep-learning based image registration approaches and on efficient tumor follow-up analysis.